Aurora Australis from Western Australia

 The best place to view Aurora Australis from Australia is south, as far south as you can go with clear skies.
 In Western Australia this means places like Albany or the south-west Capes region, if the weather is clear.
 Aurora are sometimes visible from as high as Perth and even higher as my photographs below illustrate, but it depends entirely on the circumstances at the time, and involves an element of luck.
 If you live in Perth and are keen to see Aurora, and know the coming night might be good, driving or flying south or south-east is your best best.
 Aim for dark skies (country location away from city) as far south or south-east as you are happy to drive.
 I say south-east because in WA the light pollution (and population) tend to hug the west coast.

 To view Aurora you will be looking for pillars of light coming from the southern horizon.
 Some times when I have seen the Aurora in the hills of Perth I have initially mistaken them for the spotlight of kangaroo shooters in the bush, looking like a spotlight beam extending up from the southern horizon.
 It is only when a photograph is taken that the colour usually shows.
-Bright aurora do have visual colour but it is subtle at high latitudes like Perth.
+Bright aurora australis do have faint visual colour but it is subtle at high latitudes like Perth.
 In Perth I have seen pillars of light extending from the southern horizon overhead to about 20 degrees north of the zenith as evident by my photograph of Orion with Aurora Australis below.

 To see when I get new aurora photographs and keep up with when I post an alert, I suggest you follow my page: https://www.facebook.com/astrophotographyaustralia and I will post pictures at Astro Photography Australia where I sell photographs of aurora and other astrophotography.